anadynamics/ANA2/README.md

 * Road to 2.0.0
     * Major refactoring.
     * Switched to C++ 17.
+    * New on NDD:
+        * No need to input displaced PDBs.
+ANA will read Amber modes or a raw text file with vectors and move the inpud pdb atoms forward and backwards along those vectors.
+        * ANA will output either, the volumes of the perturbed cavities, the numerical derivative, or the flexibility coefficient for that cavity.
     * Deprecated:
         * Cell filtering by facet area.
     * Deprecations for NDD: